 Care costs, whether residential or in the home are eye-watering.

-- If you have over £23,250 (which can include the value of your property) you will need to meet all of your care costs privately.
+If you have over £23,250 in the bank then you will be classed as a self-funder and have to pay all of your care home fees.

 If you have less than £23,250, then the local council will calculate how much you need to contribute towards your care home fees based on your assets and income.
 However, you must be left with a Personal Expenses Allowance of at least £25.65 a week, this amount can be increased at the discretion of the local council.

 If your needs are primarily health based, then you may be eligible for NHS continuing healthcare (NHS CHC).
 When assessing your needs the council must refer you to the NHS if you may be eligible for CHC funding.

 If you do not meet the criteria for CHC funding but you still require nursing care, the NHS may pay a contribution towards the cost of the nursing care to the care home.

 You may not need to go into a care home but require some assistance to remain at home.
 You can still request a care needs assessment from your local council to work out what help at home you need.